-- For the DB section of the Scheme, the Trustees have considered (amongst other factors) the nature of the Scheme's liabilities and the Scheme's Statutory Funding Objective (SFO) when deciding on its investment strategy. - The Trustees' primary investment objective for the DB section is to limit the risk of the assets not being sufficient to meet the liabilities.
-It aims to do this by ensuring adequate asset growth, noting that this can be made up of both investment returns and/or future contributions. - For the AVC section, the investment risk is borne by the member.
-The Trustees' primary investment objective for these sections is therefore to provide a range of investment options, which broadly satisfy the risk profiles of all members.
-Details of the current AVCs are set out in the Appendix. - 7 The Trustees consider that the investment strategies shown on the following pages will ensure: - There is a reasonable expectation of meeting its investment objectives, and; - The assets are appropriately diversified
+- 6 For the AVC section, the investment risk is borne by the member.
+The Trustees' primary investment objective for this section is therefore to provide a range of investment options, which broadly satisfy the risk profiles of all members.
+Details of the current AVCs are set out in the Appendix. - 7 The Trustees consider that the investment strategies shown on the following pages will ensure: - There is a reasonable expectation of meeting its investment objectives, and;

+• The assets are appropriately diversified.